twknab/mean_hike/readme.md

 ### Where I Left Off:

-	+ Finished re-organizing the login and registration validation methods.
-Nuked the pre-validate module which was garbage.

-	+ Cleaned up all commenting and functional doc strings in Controller.
-Do the same for the User Model now, then do the same for your Controllers, Factories and Services up until now.
-This is a pain, but will make things a lot easier as you go along, sets a good precedent and will help yourself and others better understand your project.
+	+ Clean up all commenting and doc strings in your Angular Controllers, Factories and Services.
+This is a PITA, but will make things a lot easier as you go along, sets a good precedent and will help yourself and others better understand your project.

 	+ Secure your Authorize Function: